Patient advocate Jen McLellan interviews size-friendly OB-GYN Dr. Neel Shah for a needed conversation about weight stigma in maternity care.

 Resources Mentioned On The Show:

-- Fat-Shaming The Pregnant: How The Medical Community Fails Overweight Moms (article Jen and Dr. Shah are quoted in).
+- Fat-Shaming The Pregnant: How The Medical Community Fails Overweight Moms (article featuring Jen and Dr. Shah).

 - Connect with Dr. Shah via Instagram and Twitter.